conduktor/conduktor-docs/docs/platform/installation/get-started/kubernetes.md

     - A `Secret` for platform sensitive data like administrator password, database password, license, SSO secrets, ...
     - A `ConfigMap` containing configuration for the Conduktor Platform and for other resources managed by the controller
-    - A `ServiceAccount` with poper permission for Controller to access Kubernetes API
+    - A `ServiceAccount` with proper permission for Controller to access Kubernetes API
     - A `Deployment` for the Controller service
     - A `Service` to access Controller APIs (healthcheck, state, ...)
     - Optionally an `Ingress` to expose controller `Service` (not needed for now)